-If you’re going to spend Christmas or the New Year in Valle d’Aosta, there are a couple of options for you, both delicious.
-One is Pere cotte, which are baked pears covered in a syrup made with sugar, vanilla, cloves and red wine.
+If you’re going to spend Christmas or the New Year in Valle d’Aosta, there are a couple of options for you.
+Both delicious.
+One is Pere cotte, which are baked pears covered in a syrup made with sugar, vanilla, cloves and Italian red wine.

 The other one is the delicious Tegole valdostane, thin cookies that you usually have to eat with Caffè alla grappa (Italian espresso with grappa).

-In Emilia Romagna there’s a similar cake, Panone Bolognese, which is made with quince, honey, dark chocolate chunks and dried figs.
+In Emilia Romagna there’s a similar cake, Panone Bolognese.
+Made with quince, honey, dark chocolate chunks and dried figs.

-Umbria and Tuscany share the unique Panpepato, only baked for Christmas, with chocolate, dried fruit, cinnamon, nuts and nutmeg.
+Umbria and Tuscany share the unique Panpepato, only baked for Christmas.
+It’s a chewy dessert with chocolate, dried fruit, cinnamon, nuts and nutmeg.